 In the context of your system, it’s possible slightly different values may work better.
 Generally, the lower the resistance value the more solid and tonally dull the sound gets.
 Typical values will be in the region of 100-500 ohms.

 Capacitance values will normally be from around 200pF (picofarad) to 1nF (nanofarad) – the higher the value the more high treble is filtered.
 If your system is transparent enough, these changes will be easily heard.

 The finish line

 Sounds complicated?
 It can be.
 Certainly years of using line-level sources such as CD players, requiring little more than plugging in, has made getting the most from vinyl seem like something of a black art.

 It isn’t, though.
-Yes, you can get decent sound straight out of the box, but take a little extra care and patience to get things right and you’ll be richly rewarded.
+Yes, you can get decent sound straight out of the box - but take a little extra care and patience to get things right.
+You’ll be richly rewarded.